 Janos Slynt, the captain of the King's Landing city watch who betrayed Ned Stark when he was about to end the whole Lannister conspiracy in the first book and whose betrayal causes Ned Stark's death, gets two of these.
 First, when Tyrion promptly strips him of all the rewards he gained from his betrayal of Ned Stark (for which Slynt shows no remorse) and sends him to the Night's Watch but Slynt continues to betray, plot and put together assassination schemes.
 However, his second one comes about when he refuses to obey a minor order from the Night's Watch's newly elected Commander Jon Snow.
 Though Jon gives him several chances, Slynt intends to do what he pleases and keeps refusing his orders.
 Jon explains that he'll be executed, but Slynt still doesn't take him seriously.
 Then he's dragged to the block and realizes Jon actually intends to go through with it, with Jon following the moral code his father instilled in him to do it himself.
 Slynt starts pathetically begging for his life.
 It doesn't help.
 The latter is one of the series's most satisfying moments.

 Only seen in backstory, but Aerys Targaryen, the Mad King, was all set to burn all of King's Landing to the ground with strategic stores of wildfire, spending his last hours just saying "Burn them all" over and over again.
 Then Jaime happened.

-Although he hasn't been the most composed guy over the course of the book, Grevane in seventh book in The Dresden Files Dead Beat by Jim Butcher has a Villainous Breakdown that saves Harry's (or maybe Ramirez') life - right at the instant of his death.
+Although he hasn't been the most composed guy over the course of the book, Grevane in Dead Beat has a Villainous Breakdown that saves Harry's (or maybe Ramirez's) life—right at the instant of his death.
 The entire time he's been trying to fight Harry he's been continuing a major necromantic working, and when Ramirez strikes the killing blow, his mind snaps and refuses to accept that he's dead.
 As a result, he keeps trying to finish the spell, instead of casting a Death Curse that would take Harry with him.